-An extensive report by AllSides reveals Google News is biased against conservatives, but there is no evidence that Google News bias is intentionally rigged.
+An extensive report by AllSides reveals Google News is biased against conservatives.

 In August, President Trump claimed Google is “rigged” against him, and that Google is “suppressing voices of conservatives.”